zalando/postgres-operator/docs/reference/operator_parameters.md

   cluster.
 Can be overridden by individual cluster settings.
 The default is `false`.

+* **custom_service_annotations**
+  when load balancing is enabled, LoadBalancer service is created and this parameter takes service annotations that are applied to service.
+  Optional.

 * **master_dns_name_format** defines the DNS name string template for the master load balancer cluster.
 The default is `{cluster}.{team}.{hostedzone}`, where `{cluster}` is replaced by the cluster